tud-cor/ur5_coppeliasim_roscontrol/README.md

 ### Building
-The following instructions assume that a catkin workspace has been created at `$HOME/catkin_ws` and Coppeliasim directory is placed at the Home directory `$HOME/CoppeliaSim`. you always can update the paths based on your machine setup.
+The following instructions assume that a Catkin workspace has been created at `$HOME/catkin_ws` and the CoppeliaSim directory is located at `$HOME/CoppeliaSim`.
+You can always update the paths based on your machine setup.

 ```bash
 # change to the src directory in your Catkin workspace